-This is exactly equivalent to BEGIN { require Module; import Module; } or BEGIN { require Module; import Module LIST; }
+This is exactly equivalent to BEGIN { require 'Module.pm'; 'Module'->import; }

+or

+BEGIN { require 'Module.pm'; 'Module'->import( LIST ); }

+'''

-As a special case use Module ();
+As a special case

+'''

+use Module ();

 is exactly equivalent to

-BEGIN { require Module; }
+BEGIN { require 'Module.pm'; } '''

-'''

 All Perl module files have the extension .pm.
 The use operator assumes this so you don't have to spell out "Module.pm" in quotes.
 This also helps to differentiate new modules from old .pl and .ph files.
 Module names are also capitalized unless they're functioning as pragmas; pragmas are in effect compiler directives, and are sometimes called "pragmatic modules" (or even "pragmata" if you're a classicist).